-Forest Management Plans include relevant mapping.
-When no Forest Management Plan is available the area is checked in front.
-2.1.2 The BP has implemented appropriate control systems and procedures to identify and address potential threats to forests and other areas with high conservation values from forest management activities.
 During the process of approving Forest Management Plans or obtaining the Authorization for Harvesting for a particular area, the HCVs are studied by forest engineers.
 This is related to any harvesting being conducted on the public and private properties.
 Legislation on Natural Heritage and Biodiversity covering HCV is in force and has high degree of implementation.
 Forest Service evaluations of HCVs reflected in: Low Risk Forest Management Plans; Authorizations for Harvesting; Contracts with public authorities (in case of work in public forest).
 Concrete requirements are issued to the forest owner and companies in writing, and the fulfilment is checked by the Forest Service.
 Soliva and its suppliers only carries out thinnings (forest maintenance and selective harvesting operations) that are approved by the Forest Service.
 2.1.3 The BP has implemented appropriate control systems and procedures for verifying that feedstock is not sourced from forests converted to production plantation forest or non-forest lands after January 2008.
 In Spain, the forest area increased by 33,6% between 1990 and 2016.
 Low Risk Forestal Soliva does not perform clearcutting operations, so it does not perform conversions itself.
 The maintenance operations are only performed in managed (semi)natural forest, not in plantations.
 Forestal Soliva harvests and processes four common, native species of pine trees.
 2.2.1 The BP has implemented appropriate control systems and procedures to verify that feedstock is sourced from forests where there is appropriate assessment of impacts, and planning, implementation and monitoring to minimise them.
-The Forest Service of each administration covers these requirements in any harvesting authorization.
-Low Risk By law, forest activities with certain characteristics must have an environmental impact report.
-The assessment of environmental impacts of harvesting activities are well regulated in Spanish legislation.
-An environmental impact report for operations near water zones, for example, needs to be provided to the Forest Service when applying for the Authorization for Harvesting, otherwise it cannot be issued.
+In Spain there are environmental policies that guarantee compliance with the law and there are good policies on environmental impacts.
+Furthermore, at national level there is SEPRONA and at the autonomous level some regions have its rural police force.
+Specified Risk FORESTAL SOLIVA has implemented appropriate control systems and own procedures to verify that feedstock is sourced from forests where there is appropriate assessment of impacts (Manual of good environmental practices in Sustainable Forest Management, field visits, contracts with suppliers).
+If some possible impact is detected, FORESTAL SOLIVA implements corrective actions (recorded in the Field Visit form) just in case.
+As the risk of eventual impact exists, this indicator as classified as "specified risk" and the mitigation measure is that SOLIVA has implemented a system of controls to verify that feedstock is sourced from forests where there is appropriate assessment of impacts.
+2.2.2 The BP has implemented appropriate control systems and procedures for verifying that feedstock is sourced from forests where management maintains or improves soil quality (CPET S5b)